-(1) Investments in oil and gas assets as of 30 June 2024 totaled approx. \$2,641 million, compared with approx. \$2,647 million as of 31 December 2023.
-The movement in the Report Period mainly derived from investments made by the Partnership in the Leviathan project and from an update to a retirement asset in the Leviathan project in the sum total of approx. \$33 million.
-Conversely, the Partnership recorded depreciation, depletion and amortization expenses in the Leviathan project in the sum of approx. \$41 million.
+- (1) Investments in oil and gas assets as of 30 September 2024 totaled approx. \$2,689 million, compared with approx. \$2,647 million as of 31 December 2023.
+The movement in the Report Period mainly derived from investments made by the Partnership in the Leviathan project and from an update to a retirement asset in the Leviathan project in the sum total of approx. \$84 million.
+Conversely, the Partnership recorded depreciation, depletion and amortization expenses in the Leviathan project in the sum of approx. \$45 million. - (2) Investment in a company accounted for at equity as of 30 September 2024 totaled approx. \$61 million compared with approx. \$58 million as of 31 December 2023, and is due to the investment in EMED.
+The increase derived from the recording of a profit in respect of the investment in the company accounted for at equity in the Report Period. - (3) Long-term deposits as of 30 September 2024 totaled approx. \$0.5 million, compared with approx. \$102 million as of 31 December 2023.
+The deposits as of 31 December 2023 mainly include a safety cushion for the repayment of the principal of the Leviathan Bond Bonds in accordance with the terms and conditions of the Deed, which was classified in the Report Period as short-term deposits against the current maturities of the Series 2025 bonds, maturing in June 2025. - (4) Other long-term assets as of 30 September 2024 totaled approx. \$516 million, compared with approx. \$470 million as of 31 December 2023.
+The increase mainly derived from an update to royalties receivable from the sale of the Karish and Tanin leases and from the Partnership's investments in export pipelines to Jordan and Egypt.

-- (2) Investment in a company accounted for at equity as of 30 June 2024 totaled approx. \$61 million compared with approx. \$58 million as of 31 December 2023, and is due to the investment in EMED.
-The increase derived from the recording of a profit in respect of the investment in the company accounted for at equity in the Report Period. - (3) Long-term deposits as of 30 June 2024 totaled approx. \$0.5 million, compared with approx. \$102 million as of 31 December 2023.
-The deposits as of 31 December 2023 are mainly used as a safety cushion for the repayment of the principal of the Leviathan Bond Bonds in accordance with the terms and conditions of the deed, and on the report date, they were classified as short-term deposits against the current maturities of the Series 2025 bonds, maturing in June 2025. - (4) Other long-term assets as of 30 June 2024 totaled approx. \$494 million, compared with approx. \$470 million as of 31 December 2023.
-The increase mainly derived from revaluation of royalties from the sale of the Karish and Tanin leases and from the Partnership's investments in export pipelines to Jordan and Egypt.
+Current liabilities as of 30 September 2024 totaled approx. \$747 million, compared with approx. \$211 million as of 31 December 2023, as specified below:

-Current liabilities as of 30 June 2024 totaled approx. \$701 million, compared with approx. \$211 million as of 31 December 2023, as specified below:
+(1) Bonds as of 30 September 2024 totaled approx. \$553 million, and include the Series 2025 Leviathan Bond Bonds, net of issue expenses and net of bonds that were purchased in the context of a buyback plan (for details, see Part Four and Section E below).

-- (1) Bonds as of 30 June 2024 totaled approx. \$591 million, and include the Series 2025 Leviathan Bond Bonds, net of issue expenses and net of bonds that were purchased in the context of a buyback plan (for details, see Part Four and Section E below). - (2) Income taxes payable as of 30 June 2024 totaled approx. \$16 million, compared with approx. \$28 million as of 31 December 2023, which mainly include an estimate of income tax payable for the Partnership's taxable income, net of the advances paid by the Partnership to the tax authorities. - (3) Trade and other payables as of 30 June 2024 totaled approx. \$93 million, compared with approx. \$101 million as of 31 December 2023.
-The decrease mainly derived from a decrease in the operator balances under the joint ventures. - (4) Other short-term liabilities as of 30 June 2024 totaled approx. \$1 million, compared with approx. \$2 million as of 31 December 2023, and derive from the oil and gas asset retirement obligation in the Yam Tethys and New Ofek projects.
+- (2) Income taxes payable as of 30 September 2024 totaled approx. \$35 million, compared with approx. \$28 million as of 31 December 2023, which mainly include an estimate of income tax payable for the Partnership's taxable income, net of the advances paid by the Partnership to the tax authorities. - (3) Trade and other payables as of 30 September 2024 totaled approx. \$156 million, compared with approx. \$101 million as of 31 December 2023.
+The increase mainly derived from an increase in the operator balances under the joint ventures, as well as from interest payable for the Leviathan Bond Bonds. - (4) Other short-term liabilities as of 30 September 2024 totaled approx. \$3 million, compared with approx. \$2 million as of 31 December 2023, and derive from the oil and gas asset retirement obligation in the Yam Tethys and New Ofek projects.

-Non-current liabilities as of 30 June 2024 totaled approx. \$1,556 million, compared with approx. \$2,123 million as of 31 December 2023, as specified below:
+Non-current liabilities as of 30 September 2024 totaled approx. \$1,570 million, compared with approx. \$2,123 million as of 31 December 2023, as specified below: